utools-git/Repack4Retail/README.md

 # Repack 4 Retail

 A .NET C# rewrite/port of Slluxx's repacker.

-A usable build is in the "build" folder.
+Check the releases for a build.

 # How to setup